-Probably the best way to get my QSL is to send me one first.
-I use bureau, eQSL or direct.
+The best way to get my QSL is to send me one first.
+I send cards using eQSL or direct.
 If you send one direct by post I will return by post, no cost to you.
 I often send outgoing cards direct, unless I have enough for your country's bureau.
-Even if you send a card by bureau, you might get one back direct.
+If you send a card by bureau, you might get one back direct.

 All SWL cards or reports welcome.
 SWLs just send me one and get one back.
 SWL eQSLs also very welcome.

 Some things we don't do.
 No LoTW.
-Only reception reports for WSPR spots.
 We do not really do bulletin boards like KST so meteor scatter, skeds, etc need to be set up by e-mail at the address above.
 Sorry .

 First licensed as G8JWG in 1975, I have also used the callsigns G4FVM and EI2VPB.

 Generally I work the bands 10, 6, 4, and 2 metres.
 Sometimes I turn up on other HF bands.
 I use SSB, FM and data modes (PSK, JT65, WSPR, FSK) mostly, plus some slow CW.
 I use WSJT-X. If you see "4W" that means 4 watts from my FT-817, or "9W" is 9 watts from my IC-7100.

 Provided that you have something polite to say, you may email me at the address above (you have to log in and put your mouse over the address to see it).